349129

 User Acquisition Efficiency

-Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like MercadoLibre grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like MercadoLibre grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-MercadoLibre is very efficient at acquiring new users, spending only 24.2% of its gross profit on sales and marketing expenses over the last year.
-This efficiency indicates that it has a strong brand reputation and customer acquisition advantages from scale, giving MercadoLibre the freedom to invest its resources into new growth initiatives while maintaining optionality.
+MercadoLibre is extremely efficient at acquiring new users, spending only 21.2% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that it has a highly differentiated product offering and customer acquisition advantages from scale, giving MercadoLibre the freedom to invest its resources into new growth initiatives while maintaining optionality.

 Profitability & Free Cash Flow